 What does our endocannabinoid system do?

-Our brains, immune systems, organs, connective tissues, and glands all make use of our endocannabinoid system (eCS). as well as other body functions including the feelings of pain, mood, appetite, memory, digestion, respiration, and many, many more.
+Our brains, immune systems, organs, connective tissues, and glands all make use of our endocannabinoid system (eCS). as well as other body functions including the feelings of discomfort, mood, appetite, memory, digestion, respiration, and more.

-A healthy endocannabinoid system means we sleep better, our moods are more regulated, our nervous system processes pain normally, our memory works clearly and our digestive system functions properly.
+A healthy endocannabinoid system means we sleep better, our moods are more regulated, our nervous system processes discomfort normally, our memory works clearly and our digestive system functions properly.